 East Lansdowne is a very small borough located in the state of Pennsylvania.
-With a population of 2,686 people and just one neighborhood, East Lansdowne is the 541st largest community in Pennsylvania.
-Much of the housing stock in East Lansdowne was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,687 people and just one neighborhood, East Lansdowne is the 541st largest community in Pennsylvania.
+East Lansdowne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, East Lansdowne is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, East Lansdowne is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in East Lansdowne who work in sales jobs (15.42%), food service (12.85%), and office and administrative support (12.52%).